MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/manage-process.md

 ## Copy a process

-Before you implement customization across your organization, it's essential to test them by doing the following steps.
+Before you implement customizations across your organization, it's essential to test them by doing the following steps.

 > [!TIP]
 > If you modify a process used by multiple projects, each project immediately reflects the incremental process change.
 To bundle process changes before rolling them out to all projects, do the following steps.